 - Feed strategy: Uniform pressure, cyclic relief for chip removal; change over in time when encountering reinforcement.

-Safety, health, and environment
+Safety, health, and the environment

 Practical notes